March 25, 1911: The Triangle Shirtwaist Fire

 On March 25, 1911, a fire broke out on the eighth floor of the Triangle Shirtwaist Factory, a sweatshop located on 23-29 Washington Place, right off Washington Square Park.
 The majority of workers were immigrant women.
-In the years preceding the fire, The International Ladies’ Garment Workers Union had been working to organize the garment workers all over America.
-There had been many strikes, some of them ending in violence.
-These brave women were arrested time and time again.
-Because the garment workers were mostly immigrant women, grateful to have jobs at all, organizing them to criticize working conditions was difficult.
+In the years preceding the fire, The International Ladies’ Garment Workers Union had been working to organize garment workers all over America.
+There were many strikes, some violent.
+Because the garment workers were mostly immigrant women, organizing them was difficult.
 After fleeing pogroms in Russia, you tell the boss you need better ventilation?
-In the early days of the labor movement, there were organizations of mainly middle-class reformers who helped the workers to organize.
-The main requests were an 8-hour work day and safe working conditions.
+Here is how capitalism entrenches itself.
+In the early days of the labor movement, groups of mainly middle-class reformers attempted to put together a program of demands and getting workers on board.
+They demanded an 8-hour work day and safe working conditions.
 In 1909, there was an historic walk-out.
-But change was slow, and nothing had happened in time stave off the worst single disaster in the entire Industrial Revolution, the Triangle Shirtwaist Factory fire.
+Change didn’t come in time to stave off the worst single disaster in the entire Industrial Revolution, the Triangle Shirtwaist Factory fire.

 A few blocks away, the Asch Building at the corner of Washington Place and Greene Street was ablaze.
 When we arrived at the scene, the police had thrown up a cordon around the area and the firemen were helplessly fighting the blaze.
 The eighth, ninth, and tenth stories of the building were now an enormous roaring cornice of flames.